-Jimi Manuwa Wants To Welcome Jon Jones Back To The UFC: “I Can Knock Him Out”
+Jimi Manuwa Wants To Welcome Jon Jones Back To The UFC: ‘I Can Knock Him Out’

 Jon Jones hasn’t been as active, as the former champion was stripped of his interim title and has been serving a one year suspension ever since.
 Jones tested positive for banned substances by USADA, and has been sidelined in the UFC until July of this year.
 As Jones’ suspension nears its end, people have been wondering who he’ll face upon his return, as reported by MMA Fighting.
 UFC President Dana White first stated that he’d “never risk a main event with Jon Jones again,” but later retracted his comment and explained that “Jones would probably try to get his title back.”

 Light heavyweight contender Jimi Manuwa doesn’t agree.
 Stepping off yet another knockout victory, Manuwa likes the idea of a No. 1 contender eliminator bout to see who should get the opportunity to challenge the champion for the title.
-Manuwa was a champion himself, having earned the UCMMA light heavyweight title in 2009, which he defended five times over the next two and half years.
-Manuwa briefly fought for the BAMMA organization before stepping into the UFC where he’s competed ever since.
+Manuwa was a champion himself, having earned the UCMMA light heavyweight title in 2009, which he defended five times over the following two-and-half-years.
+Manuwa briefly fought for the BAMMA organization before stepping into the UFC, where he’s competed ever since.

-Manuwa only has two losses across his career, a pair of KO’s coming from title challengers Alexander Gustafsson and Rumble Johnson.
-Gustafsson is a longtime kickboxer who’s known for his five round war with Jon Jones.
+Manuwa only has two losses across his career, a pair of KOs coming from title challengers Alexander Gustafsson and Rumble Johnson.
+Gustafsson is a longtime kickboxer who’s known for his five-round war with Jon Jones.
 Rumble is fighting current light heavyweight champion Daniel Cormier at UFC 210 this April.

 Excited for #UFC210 Weidman vs Mousasi & Daniel Cormier vs Anthony Rumble Johnson for the UFC light heavyweight championship!! pic.twitter.com/dhDLAf7QDy